 Goodrich is a tiny city located in the state of Texas.
 With a population of 278 people and just one neighborhood, Goodrich is the 1001st largest community in Texas.

-Unlike some cities, Goodrich isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Goodrich are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Goodrich is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Goodrich is a city of service providers, sales and office workers, and managers.
 There are especially a lot of people living in Goodrich who work in food service (21.12%), sales jobs (19.25%), and management occupations (6.83%).

-Being a small city, Goodrich does not have a public transit system used by locals to get to and from work.
+Goodrich is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The citizens of Goodrich are slightly less educated than the national average of 21.84% for the average city or town: 15.71% of adults in Goodrich have a bachelor's degree or advanced degree
+The percentage of adults in Goodrich with college degrees is slightly lower than the national average of 21.84% for all communities.
+15.71% of adults in Goodrich have a bachelor's degree or advanced degree.

 The per capita income in Goodrich in 2022 was $24,291, which is lower middle income relative to Texas, and low income relative to the rest of the US.
 This equates to an annual income of $97,164 for a family of four.
 However, Goodrich contains both very wealthy and poor people as well.
 Goodrich also has one of the higher rates of people living in poverty in the nation, with 31.90% of its population below the federal poverty line.